DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### **Restrict Access to Employees Only**

 If you have employee portals or extranets, restrict access to countries in which you have employees located, or preferably opt for a [Zero Trust approach](https://developers.cloudflare.com/learning-paths/zero-trust-web-access/).
+Try to be as specific as possible.

 ![restrict-access-to-employees-only](img/restrict-access-to-employees-only.png)

+Another alternative is to take advantage of [mTLS](https://developers.cloudflare.com/ssl/client-certificates/), only allowing access to employees with valid client certificates.

 Reference: [Allow traffic from specific countries only](https://developers.cloudflare.com/waf/custom-rules/use-cases/allow-traffic-from-specific-countries/).